5 things to watch for as Biden heads to G-7 summit in Japan

 Meanwhile, the issue might be a topic of conversation in Japan.
 Biden has warned that it could be a concern internationally if the U.S. were to default on its debt, adding that world leaders have been wondering recently about the looming risk.

-Director of National Intelligence Avril Haines said earlier this month that Beijing and Moscow would use it for propaganda purposes through “information operations,” using a default as evidence that the U.S. political system is chaotic.
+Director of National Intelligence Avril Haines said earlier this month that Beijing and Moscow would use a potential default for propaganda purposes through “information operations,” using a default as evidence that the U.S. political system is chaotic.

 Focus on climate during G-7

-Ahead of the summit, energy and environment officials from each country, which include Energy Secretary Jennifer Granholm and special envoy for climate John Kerry, made commitments to shift toward clean renewable energy and phase out coal.
+Ahead of the summit, energy and environment officials from each country, including Energy Secretary Jennifer Granholm and special envoy for climate John Kerry, made commitments to shift toward clean renewable energy and phase out coal.

 The leaders are expected to highlight that goal, which includes accelerating the clean energy transition to net-zero greenhouse gas emissions by 2050.